Allergan Breast Implant Lawsuits

-But according to the International Consortium of Investigative Journalists, investors have filed a class action lawsuit claiming Allergan plc headquartered in Dublin, Ireland, concealed the link between its textured implants and the rare type of lymphoma.
+In addition, the International Consortium of Investigative Journalists reported that investors have filed a class action lawsuit claiming Allergan plc headquartered in Dublin, Ireland, concealed the link between its textured implants and the rare type of lymphoma.
 The suit also claims Allergan failed to inform investors that the safety findings threatened regulatory approvals in Europe.

 Thomas F. Cook filed the class action in New York on Dec.
 21, 2018.

 “Allergan misled investors by boasting about various ‘pharma and device approvals,’” Cook’s lawsuit claims.
 “The truth was revealed on December 19, 2018, when the Company announced that it had suspended the sale of [textured breast implants and tissue expanders] and that it was withdrawing all remaining supplies from European markets.”